petershin/liferay-learn/docs/dxp/latest/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/assigning-task-nodes.md

 ### Assigning to Users

-Assign a user or a list of users to a task.
+Assign a user or list of users to a task.
 These assignments appear in the My Workflow Tasks application under Assigned to Me.
 To assign a list of users as possible candidates,

 ```groovy
 import com.liferay.portal.kernel.service.UserLocalServiceUtil;